Marci Comeau[1]

 1. The child has no parent, guardian, or legal custodian to provide supervision and care for such child[102];

-2. Removal of the child is necessary to prevent imminent physical harm due to child abuse or neglect, including that which results from sexual abuse, sexual exploitation, or a pattern of severe neglect, notwithstanding a restraining order entered pursuant to RCW 26.44.063.
+2. Removal of the child is necessary to prevent imminent physical harm due to child abuse or neglect, including that which results from sexual abuse, sexual exploitation, a high-potency synthetic opioid, or a pattern of severe neglect, notwithstanding a restraining order entered pursuant to RCW 26.44.063.
 Under this section, the court must also find that:

 3. The evidence must show a causal relationship between the particular conditions in the home and imminent physical harm to the child.
-In so finding, the existence of community or family poverty, isolation, single parenthood, age of the parent, crowded or inadequate housing, substance abuse, prenatal drug or alcohol exposure, mental illness, disability or special needs of the parent or child, or nonconforming social behavior cannot, by itself, constitute imminent physical harm[101]; and
+In so finding, the existence of community or family poverty, isolation, single parenthood, age of the parent, crowded or inadequate housing, substance abuse, prenatal drug or alcohol exposure, mental illness, disability or special needs of the parent or child, or nonconforming social behavior cannot, by itself, constitute imminent physical harm.
+The court shall give great weight to the lethality of high-potency synthetic opioids and public health guidance from the department of health related to high-potency synthetic opioids when determining whether removal of the child is necessary to prevent imminent physical harm due to child abuse or neglect[103]; and

 4. It is contrary to the welfare of the child to be returned home; and